JeanMarcFlamand/ACWB-Loadsheet/README.md

 ACWB-Loadsheet
-Source code used for developping weight and balance functionnality on any Operating System
+Source code used for developing weight and balance functionality on any Operating System

-Thecnology used are
+Technology used are:
 Apache Cordova
 Javascript
 Bootstrap
+Jquery
+FlotJS